 Quick and easy – I seriously can’t think of anything faster than 5-10 minutes of prep, especially when you’re just mixing ingredients together in a bowl!
 I mean, opening canned fruit is as easy as it gets.

 Sweet, but healthy (sort of) – I can't exactly declare this is better than a salad full of greens, but it’s mostly fruit and Cool Whip with the occasional marshmallow.
-Not a bad snack or dessert, especially for a holiday dinner extravaganza.
+Not a bad snack or dessert salad, especially for a holiday dinner extravaganza.

 Ingredients